 TIP: You can only drive the Trail Ridge Road in summer, and even in August you will find some snow next to the road.
-It’s best to stay either in Estes Park or in Grand Lake and take at least half a day for this road in one direction.
-Don’t miss the nearby Peak to Peak Highway as well – the scenery is amazing too.
+It’s best to stay in Estes Park or in Grand Lake and take at least half a day for this road in one direction.
+If you are driving between Denver and Rocky Mountains, don’t miss the nearby Peak to Peak Highway as well – the scenery is amazing too.

 Scenic Utah Byway 128 between Moab and Cisco is one of the most beautiful roads we have ever driven.
-Surrounded by impressive steep red sandstone walls you follow the Colorado river through the most spectacular landscapes.
-This rather short stretch of road (72km – 44 miles) has an incredibly diverse scenery and you don’t know where to look first.
+Surrounded by impressive steep red sandstone walls, you follow the Colorado River through the most spectacular landscapes.
+This rather short stretch of road (72km – 44 miles) has incredibly diverse scenery and you don’t know where to look first.

 TIP: Travel in the direction from Cisco to Moab, that way you start with the least impressive part and it just gets better and better behind every curve.
 If you can, drive this road at sunset for even better views.
 There are two beautiful hotels along this road that are well worth staying at for a night or two: Red Cliffs Lodge and Sorrel River Ranch Resort & Spa.
 You could also base yourself here for exploring the nearby Arches National Park.

-So this is my small selection of some of the most scenic roads from our trips.
-What are your favourite scenic drives?
-Feel free to leave a reply below!
+So this is our small selection of some of the most scenic roads from our trips.
+What are your favorite best roads in the world?
+Feel free to leave a reply below and share your experience!

 For more inspiration and amazing travel experiences from all over the world, check out some of our year-review articles below:

 - Best of travel 2020 – a crazy year, but also some great memories

 - Best of travel 2019 – a year with the most trips ever